Edvid/New-World-Dedicated-Stat-Program/README.md

 The file consist of several `Entries`, each seperated by a `newline` aka `return symbol`.
 There's a few different kinds of `Entries`.

 1. Comments - their lines start with #.
-Multiline commenting is also possible with `###` if thats the only thing on that line, all the way down to `# END` (case insensitive, but the single whitespace is necessary).
+Multiline commenting is also possible with `"""` if thats the only thing on that line, all the way down to the next `"""`.
 It must also be the only thing on the line.
 2. Time Sync command - This command comes in two forms.
 Either it is just "sync", and it will time sync every nation server wide at once, or, if you need a particular nation to be time synced without syncing the rest, you can use the word "sync" with a "<" tagged along.
 That is, both "sync<" and "<sync" are acceptable Syntaxes.
 Make sure it is a Nation you selected last.
 Another object type, be it within a nation or not, wont do.
 3. Select and deselect commands - This command comes in either a `>` or `<` form, named select and deselect respectfively.
 A deselect all is also possible with `<...`.
 The select (`>`) command should always be followed by some object.
 The structure of the program is explained above, and examples will come below.